RepoDynamics/PyPackIT/docs/website/source/manual/config/index.md

 :link: caching/index
 :link-type: doc

-Instructions on how to use substitutions (aka templating) in your repository's control center and documentation website.
+Instructions on how to configure caching behaviour in |{{ ccc.name }}|
+to speed up your workflows and reduce web API usage.
 :::

 ::::